snowiow/snowiow.github.io/posts/vpc-peering-with-mongodb-atlas-and-aws-in-terraform.md

 Finally we create the EC2 instance itself and output the IP address, where it is reachable afterwards.
 We also need a security group for the instance, which basically tells who will be able to access the instance and to who the instance is allowed to respond to.
-In this example we allow traffic from any IP over the 80 port, because this is the port where the website is hosted:
+In this example we allow traffic from any IP over port 80, because this is the port where the website is hosted:

 ```hcl
 resource "aws_security_group" "this" {